HasanWilliams84/HasanWilliams84/README.md

 I am an IT professional with a deep passion for technology and a strong commitment to addressing challenges in security and identity management.

 ## Objective
-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in IT support has fueled my passion for cybersecurity, cloud security, and identity management, driving my ambition to transition into the field as a Tier 1 SOC Analyst or IAM Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]